JoshData/semweb-dotnet/README.txt

 IKVM*.dll are auxiliary assemblies for running the SPARQL engine.
 IKVM was written by Jeroen Frijters.
 See http://www.ikvm.net.
-The IVKM license is of a type I don't recognize off hand, so you will have to inspect it to see if it imposes any obligations on you if you distribute it.
+The IVKM license is the zlib license, which is GPL compatible.

 Euler.cs is adapted from Jos De Roo's JavaScript Euler inferencing engine.
-See: http://www.agfa.com/w3c/euler/ The original source code (and thus this derived file) was licensed under the W3C Software License, so you will have to check that to see if it imposes any obligations on you if you distribute it.
-The compiled SemWeb.dll contains this source code.
+See: http://www.agfa.com/w3c/euler/ The original source code (and thus this derived file) was licensed under the W3C Software License, which is GPL compatible.
+The packaged SemWeb.dll contains this source code, and is thus (as is) released under the GPL license only (not the CC license).